-You might be hesitant when it comes to filing for bankruptcy because you’re afraid you might lose your job.
+You might be hesitant to file for bankruptcy because you’re afraid you might lose your job.
 Maybe you’re concerned that a potential employer will deny your employment if you filed for Chapter 7 or Chapter 13 bankruptcy.
 If you can’t meet your financial demands with a job, how would you without one?

 Will Bankruptcy Affect My Current Job?

-It’s safe to say that you won’t lose your job solely due to filing for bankruptcy.
-No employer — government or private — can use you filing for bankruptcy as cause to change terms or conditions of your employment.
+It’s safe to say you won’t lose your job solely due to filing for bankruptcy.
+No employer — government or private — can use your filing for bankruptcy as a reason to change the terms or conditions of your employment.
 This means they can’t use it to demote you, reduce your salary, take away responsibilities, or fire you.

-Keep in mind that other valid reasons exist for firing you, such as incompetence, dishonesty, tardiness, etc. You filing for bankruptcy won’t hide or protect you from those reasons.
+Keep in mind that other valid reasons exist for firing you, such as incompetence, dishonesty, tardiness, etc. Your filing for bankruptcy won’t hide or protect you from those reasons.
 But if none of those exist and you are fired shortly after filing for bankruptcy, you might have a case against the employer for illegal bankruptcy discrimination.

 In most cases, especially with Chapter 7 bankruptcy, your employer will not find out about your filing.
 But if a creditor has sued you, obtained a judgment, and began garnishing your wages, then your employer will be made aware.
 This is because, in order to stop the garnishment, your employer must have knowledge about your bankruptcy.

 In some cases, under Chapter 13 bankruptcy your employer will know of your filing.
 If you have a regular job with regular income, the judge may order your payments to be automatically deducted from your wages.
 In this instance, your employer serves as almost a collection agency, making sure you honor your Chapter 13 plan.

 Will Bankruptcy Affect My Future Employment?